ajmazurie/spate/doc/quickstart.md

 # y
 cat A C > D

-$ ./example_2.sh
 ```

 ### Example 3.
 Advanced concrete workflow

-You may have noticed that the code for both jobs `x` and `y` in our previous example had the name of the input and output paths hardcoded.
+You may have noticed that the content for both jobs `x` and `y` in our previous example had the name of the input and output paths hardcoded.
 This is inconvenient if you want to write generic code (i.e., code that would work regardless of the name of the input and/or output paths).
 To solve this problem **Spate** allow the use of *template engines*.

 A template engine will look for specific tags in your job code and replace them by the content of some variables.
 By default, all jobs have the following variables accessible to their code: